 Population projections are essential within a planning process to identify the likely change in community size through the planning period.
-The projected population serves as the targeted number of future residents that the municipalities within the Region will have to accommodate and provide with services.
+The projected population serves as the target number of future residents that the municipalities within the Region will have to accommodate and provide with services.

-Four population projections were initially developed by the Adams County Office of Planning and Development for each municipality, based on specific historical building permit trends.
-These scenarios were carefully selected to take into account that each municipality in the Central Adams region has experienced very different rates of growth over the past 45 years.
+Four population projections were initially developed for each municipality, based on specific historical building permit trends.
+These scenarios were carefully selected to take into account that each municipality in the Region has experienced very different rates of growth over the past 45 years.
 The scenarios were based on the following: